-This project has developed and commercially released elite, new lentil varieties with tolerance to a class of important herbicides for Australian lentil growers.
+This project has developed elite, new lentil varieties with tolerance to a class of important herbicides for Australian grain growers.

 Blackleg Tolerant Canola

-This project aims to validate, de-risk and demonstrate the value of Blackleg Tolerant Canola Optimum Haploid Value (OHV) technology for use in canola pre-breeding applications by commercial breeding companies in Australia.
+This project aims to demonstrate the application of Optimum Haploid Value (OHV) selection methods and obtain new knowledge for use in canola pre-breeding, to help accelerate the development of new canola varieties with resistance to Blackleg fungal disease by commercial canola breeding companies in Australia.

 Genome Edited Wheat and Forages

-This project aims to develop new ExZact™ genome-edited forage product innovations for the Australian dairy industry.
-It also aims to develop and validate platform technology in wheat to enable precision genome editing technology to be directly deployed in elite wheat germplasm.
+This project aims to develop new genome-edited forage product innovations for the Australian dairy industry and to develop and validate platform technology applications in wheat to enable precision genome editing technology to be directly deployed in elite wheat germplasm.

 Russian Wheat Aphid Tolerant Wheat

-This project aims to develop, implement and demonstrate the efficacy of selection methods based on the OHV technology in wheat pre-breeding.
-This will help accelerate development of new wheat varieties with resistance to Russian wheat aphid (while increasing genetic gain for yield, rust disease resistance and other breeding traits).
+This project aims to demonstrate the application of OHV selection methods and obtain new knowledge for use in wheat pre-breeding, to help accelerate the development of new wheat varieties with resistance to Russian Wheat Aphid (while increasing genetic gain for yield, rust disease resistance and other traits).

 Novel Safflower Platform(SaffBio™)

-This project aims to establish a novel precision genome design system for safflower that will enable the generation of new safflower events producing biomolecules with industrial and agricultural applications.
-This investment also seeks to advance AVS’ RNAse5 technology for animal health and animal feed applications.
+This project aims to demonstrate the application of a novel precision genome design system for safflower to enable the generation of new safflower plants producing biomolecules with industrial and agricultural applications.
+This investment also seeks to demonstrate the application of AVS’ RNAse5 technology in safflower for animal health and animal feed applications.